ejsung/martingale-convergence-polya-urn-model/README.md

 # Martingale Convergence: Pólya Urn Model

 This project was for my Math 565A Stochastic Processes I class.
-I show a simulation of the convergence of the Polya Urn model to the Beta distribution.
+I created a simulation of the convergence of the Polya urn model to the Beta distribution.

 <p align="center">